jyothiraditya-n/libSphysl/docs/thread_synchronisation.md

 Within the libSphysl backend, the kernels that run on the various threads reference a boolean to check if they should terminate execution or continue going.
 If this variable is set, they will break out of their infinite loops, exiting normally.
 Namely, the main kernel refers to the `finished` variable in its respective `sandbox_t` while the helper kernels refer to `finished` in their respective `thread_t`s.

 In order to avoid deadlocks, the main kernel is terminated before the helper kernels.
-While the main kernel is a simple enough matter of setting the flag, for each of the helpker kernels, we need to also assign them a listing for a computation that involves doing nothing, and then unlock their `start` mutexes as the main kernel would have done.
+While the main kernel is a simple enough matter of setting the flag, for each of the helper kernels, we need to also assign them a listing for a computation that involves doing nothing, and then unlock their `start` mutexes as the main kernel would have done.
 When they reach the end of their loop, they'll see the flag has been set and exit normally.

 ## Illustration of everything in action

-The following is an approximate illustration of everything running on a dual-core CPU with one workset.
+The following is an approximate illustration of everything running on a dual-threaded workload with one workset.
+Naturally, exactly which instructions are being run in parallel depends on the way things were compiled, the CPU at hand, and many many other factors, but this might help shed light on the concept.

 Calling Thread | Main Thread | Helper Thread #1 | Helper Thread #2
 --- | --- | --- | ---